winter-yuki/kotlin-self-types/README.md

 Now we should ensure that everything is ok on the call-site of methods with `Self` in their signature.
 We do that by rule that self-type always lands to the type of the receiver.
 So there are two cases to consider.

-If type of the receiver is not a self-type then self-types land to the receiver type and there is no more self-type on the call-site.
+If type of the receiver is not a self-type, then self-type materializes to the receiver type and there is no more self-type on the call-site.
 Value will be validated on the declaration-site by safe-values rule.

 Self-type lands to other self-type if and only if the type of the receiver is a self-type.
 By induction hypothesis we know that receiver value is safe, `Self` position is safe, so such a call can return only a safe value.